chainpoint/chainpoint-validate-js/README.md

   ]
 }
 ```
-The 'exists' value is only added when 'confirmAnchor' was set to true.
+When 'confirmAnchor' is set to true, an additional 'exists' value is added indicating the whether or not the data actually exists in the transaction.
+This function relies on BlockCypher's API which currently rate limits to 3 per second and 200 per hour.
+Confirmations requested beyond those limits will return false.

 ##### Sample Invalid Result
 ```js